w3f/polkadot-wiki/docs/general/governance-apps.md

 ---
 title: Polkadot Governance Apps
-description: Governance Apps in the Polkadot Ecosystem.
+description: Discover governance apps in the Polkadot ecosystem for proposals and voting.
 ---

 !!!info "Community Page"